AccessibleFuture/braille/wp-plugin-braille/braille/readme.txt

-=== Reprint ===
+=== braille ===
-Contributors: literaturegeek
+Contributors: literaturegeek, jgsmith
 Requires at least: 3.0.1
 Tested up to: 3.4.2

 A plugin for BrailleSC/Making DH More Open.
-Takes the text marked by the "braille" shortcode and applies a styling function.

 == Description ==

-A plugin that takes the text marked by the "braille" shortcode and applies a styling function.
+This plugin provides a "braille" shortcode to translate the enclosed text into Braille.
+Some sections of a website may be marked to be translated into Braille automatically without requiring the shortcode.

+The plugin also provides a Braille output type for the Anthologize plugin.

 == Installation ==